 Most of the time, manufacturers or vendors themselves will be present at those events as well, so you can also make a professional relationship with them on the spot!

 A perfect place to source products are sourcing trade shows – yup, those really exist.
-These specialised happenings can be found anywhere in the world, however not as often as one would like.
+These specialised events can be found anywhere in the world, however not as often as one would like.
 Stay on the watch and you might do some high-quality, easy sourcing.

 These and similar websites provide information about sourcing shows and exhibitions – take a look: